G0vind04/doctor-doomscroll/README.md

 ### Project Description
-It is a Chrome extension that helps you regain control over your time by tracking your YouTube Shorts consumption.
-It monitors the number of shorts you scroll and the total time spent, allowing you to set daily limits.
-Once your limit is reached, it automatically closes the tab, helping you break the cycle of mindless scrolling and improve your focus.
+Dr DoomScroll is the browser extension that cheerfully tracks your infinite doomscroll through YouTube Shorts and Instagram Reels, counting each pointless video and roasting you with meme pop-ups as you spiral further.
+When you finally hit your totally arbitrary limit, it closes your tab… but, let’s be honest, you’ll probably just open another.

 ### The Problem (that doesn't exist)
 We are trying to solve the problem of unintentional, excessive consumption of short-form video content, which leads to a loss of time, focus, and digital well-being.